Skip to main content

 }

-After submitting your Change Request, risk analysts from the Payrix platform (or your associated platform Facilitator) will conduct a review of the submitted account information and supporting documentation.
+After submitting your Change Request, Payrix risk analysts will conduct a review of the submitted account information and supporting documentation.

 This submission will be Approved, meaning a manual review was conducted and the information submitted was validated and accepted; or Declined, followed by:

-• a note added to the Referrer or Merchant account, and;
+• A note added to the Referrer or Merchant account.

 Decline Reason